| WHY is this medicine prescribed?

 What SPECIAL PRECAUTIONS should I follow?

-Before taking ondansetron,
+Before using ondansetron,

 - tell your doctor if you are receiving apomorphine (Apokyn).
 Your doctor will probably tell you not to use ondansetron if you are receiving this medication.

-- tell your doctor if you or anyone in your family has or has ever had long QT syndrome (condition that increases the risk of developing an irregular heartbeat that may cause fainting or sudden death), or another type of irregular heart beat or heart rhythm problem, or if you have or have ever had low levels of magnesium or potassium in your blood, congestive heart failure (CHF; condition in which the heart cannot pump enough blood to other parts of the body), or liver disease.
+- tell your doctor if you or anyone in your family has or has ever had long QT syndrome (condition that increases the risk of developing an irregular heartbeat that may cause fainting or sudden death), or another type of irregular heart beat or heart rhythm problem, or if you have or have ever had low levels of magnesium or potassium in your blood, heart failure (HF; condition in which the heart cannot pump enough blood to other parts of the body), or liver disease.

 What SPECIAL DIETARY instructions should I follow?